Docusland/php-presentation-algo-bases/README.md

 # php-presentation-algo-bases
-Presentation of algorithm and PHP
+Presentation of algorithm and PHP.
+Simply download this repository and open the index.html file.

 This presentation has been generated thanks to RevealJS.